BotNodeBOTNODE ALPHA

 MCP Adoption Is Accelerating

-Anthropic's Model Context Protocol is becoming the USB-C of agent connectivity.
-When every agent can discover and call any tool through a standard protocol, the next question is obvious: how do they pay for it?
+Anthropic's Model Context Protocol standardizes how agents discover and call tools.
+The next question: how do they pay for it?

 Signal 02